cloudbase/cloudbase-init/doc/source/services.rst

 .. note:: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html

-Apache CloudStack
+Apache CloudStack (DataServer)
 -----------------

-.. class:: cloudbaseinit.metadata.services.cloudstack.CloudStack
+.. class:: cloudbaseinit.metadata.services.cloudstack.DataServer

-Another web-based service which usually uses "10.1.1.1" or DHCP addresses for retrieving content.
+Another web-based service which usually uses "data-server" DNS record or DHCP addresses for retrieving content.
 If no metadata can be found at the `metadata_base_url`, the service will look for the metadata at the DHCP server URL.